Tracking the Curve: Daily updates on local COVID-19 developments

 (KWQC) - TV6 will update this story daily as new information becomes available locally, nationally, and internationally.

-The Illinois Department of Public Health Thursday reported 4,979 new confirmed and probable cases of COVID-19 and 123 additional deaths.
+The Illinois Department of Public Health Friday reported 4,004 new confirmed and probable COVID-19 cases and 21 deaths.

 A breakdown of counties in the Illinois TV6 viewing area includes:

 |County||New Cases (Since Thursday)||Total Cases||Seven-Day Positivity Rate||Total Recovered||New Deaths (Since Thursday)||Total Deaths|